jotavev/cs50x/README.md

 ## Lecture 1 (C language)

-In this class, I learned the fundamentals of programming with C. I was able to apply concepts that I had already learned with Scratch to this text-based language, while also learning new concepts such as correctness, design, style, syntax, IDE, compiling, functions, arguments, return values, types, operators, conditional statements, loops and variables.
+In this class, I learned the fundamentals of programming with C. I was able to apply concepts that I had already learned with Scratch to this text-based language, while also learning new concepts such as correctness, design, style, syntax, IDE, compiling, functions, arguments, return values, types, operators, conditional statements, loops, and variables.

 ## Problems Set 1